skyzh/mini-lsm/mini-lsm-book/src/04-engine.md

 ## Extra Tasks

-* As you might have seen, each time we do a put or deletion, we will need to take a write lock protecting the LSM structure.
+* As you might have seen, each time we do a get, put or deletion, we will need to take a read lock protecting the LSM structure; and if we want to flush, we will need to take a write lock.
 This can cause a lot of problems.
 Some lock implementations are fair, which means as long as there is a writer waiting on the lock, no reader can take the lock.
 Therefore, the writer will wait until the slowest reader finishes its operation before it can actually do some work.
 One possible optimization is to implement `WriteBatch`.
 We don't need to immediately write users' requests into mem-table + WAL.
 We can allow users to do a batch of writes.
 * Align blocks to 4K and use direct I/O.